AswinBarath/aswinbarath.github.io/_posts/2021-01-15-functions-in-python.markdown

 Thank you for taking your time to read my post ;)
 ```

-### Passing values to a function
+### Passing arguments to a function
-* Didn't you notice passing values to a function already?
-* We can pass values to a function through the function call.
+* We can pass arguments to a function through the function call.
-* We do this by writing the values inside the parenthesis of a function call.
+* We do this by writing the arguments inside the parenthesis of a function call.
-* Consider the above example:
+* Didn't you notice passing arguments to a function already?
+Look into the above example closely:
 ```
 reader("John Doe")
 reader("Jane Doe")
 ```
-* The function call `reader()` passes the values "John Doe" and "Jane Doe" as arguments to the function.
+* The function call `reader()` passes the strings "John Doe" and "Jane Doe" as arguments to the function.

 *There you go, now you can create your own functions and play with it.*